Skip to content

 Introduction

 Conda is an open source package and environment manager.
-It helps find and install packages without needing root privileges (i.e., with a simple conda install...).
+Mamba is a (much) faster drop-in replacement for it.
+Conda/mamba help find and install packages without needing root privileges (i.e., with a simple mamba install...).
 Conda environments can be extremely useful when building software.
-It is part of the Anaconda package which is available on all CPU and GPU interactive nodes].
-Anaconda is a software distribution tool for Python packages.1
+The distribution of packages happens through so-called "channels".

 Usage